 The zoning administrator shall enforce the provisions of this Plan as a supplement to Chapter 66, Signs, of the Zoning Code.

-Whenever a permit for a sign in the Highland Village Special Sign District is required under the provisions of Chapter 66 of the Zoning Code, such permit shall not be issued unless the plans for the sign have been approved by the Planning Administrator as in compliance with Chapter 66, Signs.
+Whenever a permit for a sign in the Highland Village Special Sign District is required under the provisions of Chapter 66 of the Zoning Code, such permit shall not be issued unless the plans for the sign have been approved by the Planning Administrator as in conformance with this Plan and by the Zoning Administrator as in compliance with Chapter 66, Signs.